chronis10/fossbot-source/examples/coppelia/scenes/README.md

 This folder (scenes) has to include the folder "paths", which has all the available drawings that you want to use for changing the path in the simulation.

+Save your paths - drawings in the folder "paths".
+Please, draw the paths with black color.
 ***